 As previously reported by Yan et al. (2016), during daytime, the mass spectra for the neutral compounds are dominated by the species with an odd mass number (ON·NO3−), while during the night-time peaks with an even mass number (HOM·NO3−) are the most abundant.
 From Figure 1, we can see a similar pattern for the ambient ions, although with some differences.
 While for the neutral compounds there is a clear odd/even pattern during the day, the negative ions show only a small predominance of the odd masses.
 The main reason is that while in the ionization unit of the CI-APi-TOF the HOMs and the ONs form almost exclusively an adduct with the primary ion (NO3−), in the atmosphere, during the day, the HOMs and the ONs are forming clusters with NO3− or HSO4− ions.
 As ONs-nitrate will appear at odd mass and ON-bisulphate will appear at even mass, the difference between odd and even m/z is less pronounced.
-This was the first daily detection of this type of ion clusters in the ambient, especially the adducts formed by the organonitrates.
+This was the first detection of this type of ion clusters during the daytime in the ambient, especially the adducts formed by the organonitrates.